GoofyAhhDev/SPWebLB/README.md

 ## What is it

-This api Runs a Flask Website that utilizes an API to get data from a MariaDB Database and display them on the site.
+This project Runs a Flask Website that utilizes an API to get data from a MariaDB Database and display them on a webpage.